Fulforce/BackupAADSecurityGroups/README.md

 7)	Our next Action Step is a SharePoint action of ‘Create file’.
 I have chosen my SharePoint site address from the drop-down menu and I have browsed to the folder location I wish to deposit my CSV from the folder icon button.
 The file content is the Output of our ‘Create CSV table’ action in our Dynamic Content.
  ![image](https://user-images.githubusercontent.com/72546386/174013658-98089250-bd51-4d8d-975a-fd35a009ae4d.png)

-8)	For the file name, to add a date and timestamp I have used an Expression of utcNow()
+8)	For the file name, to add a date and timestamp I have used an Expression of utcNow().
  ![image](https://user-images.githubusercontent.com/72546386/174013668-ce8a8aab-4475-4f2a-a4e3-4de2f9900816.png)

 9)	Create a new step of another SharePoint action.
-This time ‘List folder’ Select the same Site address as above.
+This time ‘List folder’.
+Select the same Site address as above.
 For the File identifier you will need to browse to the same folder location.
  ![image](https://user-images.githubusercontent.com/72546386/174013689-2f1c0eb6-f839-4d98-86eb-a396f38e8c91.png)

 10)	 For your next step at a Control action of Apply to each.